cncf/kubernetes-community-days/content/events/2020-paris/contact.md

 title: Contact
 ---

-## If you’d like to contact us by email: info@cloudnative.paris
+## If you’d like to contact us by email: info@kubernetesdays.fr